Our Mission, Vision, Values & Goals (Adopted November, 2024)

 • Exhibits and maintains outdoor sculptures.

-• Summer Sounds, a concert series that has presented diverse musical genres for eighteen years.
+• Summer Sounds, a concert series that has presented diverse musical genres since the Art Park’s beginning.

-• Education Programs including field trips, in-school workshops/residencies, and curriculum Looking to Learn materials for teachers.
+• Education Programs including field trips, in-school workshops/residencies, Looking to Learn materials for teachers and families.

 • Legacy Gala, the mission-driven signature fundraiser, earns 30% of the annual operating fund.